 Requirement: Road improvements are required in accordance with the County Road Standards, 2040 General Plan CMT-2.18; Ordinance 1607 dated November 10, 1964; and Code of Ordinances Division 8, Chapter 4 - Urban Area Development.
-Ocean Drive has and existing right-of-way width of 80 feet.
+Ocean Drive has and existing right-of-way width of 40 feet.

 - a.
-The applicant/permittee shall submit road improvement plans for improvements along the parcel's frontage for a minimum 5-ft wide ADA compliant sidewalk along the property frontage behind the existing rolled curb and in accordance with Road Standard Plate B-5 [A], Plate E-2 or as modified by the VCPWA-RT Permit Engineer, prepared by a Registered Civil Engineer, to the VCPWA-RT Permits Section for review and approval. - b.
+The applicant/permittee shall submit road improvement plans for improvements along the parcel's frontage for min.
+4 ft-wide sidewalks in accordance with Road Standard Plate B-5 [A] (Sidewalk width reduced, but next to existing rolled curb), E-1, E-2, E-3 (Min.
+6" thick at driveways, otherwise min.
+4" and Surface Access to Underground Facilities) or as modified by the VCPWA-RT Permit Engineer, prepared by a Registered Civil Engineer, to the VCPWA-RT Permits Section for review and approval. - b.
 The applicant/permittee shall obtain an Encroachment Permit (EP) from the VCPWA-RT Permits Section.
 Contact the VCPWA-RT Permits Section, by phone at (805) 654-2055 or by e-mail at pwa.transpermits@ventura.org, for the requirements of the EP.
-The EP form is available on the internet. - c.
-Construct and complete sidewalk improvements along the parcel's frontage in accordance with the approved improvements plans and Road Standard Plate B-5 [A], and Plate E-2, or as modified by the VCPWA-RT Permit Engineer.
+The EP form is available on the internet.

+Date of Public Hearing: September 23, 2021 Location: 3749 Ocean Drive, Oxnard Date of Approval: TBD Page 16 of 20 c.
+Construct and complete minimum 4'-wide sidewalks along the parcel's frontage in accordance with the approved improvements plans and Road Standard Plate B-5 [A], or as modified by the VCPWA-RT Permit Engineer.